kepstin/Fix-pixiv-thumbnails/README.md

 Stop pixiv from cropping thumbnails to a square.
 Use higher resolution thumbnails on Retina displays.

+Please note that if you use this script on a mobile device, it will increase the data usage.

 I understand English and simple Japanese, please help translate :)

 * [Github](https://github.com/kepstin/Fix-pixiv-thumbnails)